MegaManSec/JoshuaHu/_posts/2024-06-27-aflplusplus-fuzzing-scripting-languages-natively.md

 Likewise, AFL++ recently added preliminary support for [fuzzing for injections like SQLi, XSS, and and LDAPi](https://github.com/AFLplusplus/AFLplusplus/blob/stable/instrumentation/README.injections.md).
 This seems like a prime target for future research using the fuzzing method outlined in this blog post.

-Even whole codebases can be fuzzed this way: if the code handles some arbitrary data, just start fuzzing it instead of sending random payloads, ensuring that the codebase will abort or raise some error which AFL++ will pick up (the environmental value `AFL_CRASH_EXITCODE` can be used to specify an [error code indicating an error](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/env_variables.md#4-settings-for-afl-fuzz).
+Even whole codebases can be fuzzed this way: if the code handles some arbitrary data, just start fuzzing it instead of sending random payloads, ensuring that the codebase will abort or raise some error which AFL++ will pick up (the environmental value `AFL_CRASH_EXITCODE` can be used to specify an [error code indicating an error](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/env_variables.md#4-settings-for-afl-fuzz).)
+Note that this won't actually (based on coverage and instrumentation) fuzz the _script_ itself, but it will fuzz any of the interesting underlying C code which has been instrumented by AFL++'s llvm extension.